Azaleth123/AutoQueue-AutoSignLFG/README.md

 ### AutoQueue
 * **Automatic Accept:** Automatically clicks the **"Accept"** button when your group leader signs up for an activity.
 * **Auto Role:** Automatically confirms your role based on your current specialization.
-(DPS, heal, tank)
+(DPS, heal, tank) (e.g. if you are in a healing spec, it will sign you in a healing role.
+If you switch to dps, it will sign you in a dps role, without needing to turn off the addon).
 * **Minimap Button:** Includes a simple minimap icon to toggle the feature on/off, allowing you to switch roles or preferences easily.

 ### AutoSignLFG